cocos/cocos-docs/en/physics/character-controller/index.md

 ## API

 For the API of the character controller, please refer to [Character Controller](__APIDOC__/api/en/classes/physics.CharacterController.html), [Box Character Controller](__APIDOC__/api/en/classes/physics.BoxCharacterController.html) and [Capsule Character Controller](__APIDOC__/api/en/classes/physics.CapsuleCharacterController.html).

+## Note

+The character controller is not supported on ByteDance mini-game wasm.
+Use the builtin wasm in Cocos Creator to enable this feature.